advance100/doc_webpack/testing.md

 ### Compile and test

-If you use webpack-specific features it may not possible to run the code with node.js. webpack allows you to configure a target system: i. e. you can compile code to run in node.js (configuration option `target: "node"`).
+If you use webpack-specific features it may not possible to run the code with node.js. webpack allows to configure a target system: i. e. you can compile code so that it can run in node.js (configuration option `target: "node"`).
 Than use a node.js testing framework to run the bundle.

 ``` sh
 webpack test.js /tmp/testBundle.js --target node